 Nipussi surf break is located on the Southern side of Mosakut Island, also commonly known as Nyang-Nyang Island, next to the ‘Playgrounds’ area of the Northern Mentawai Islands.

 No matter where you are travelling to in the Mentawai Islands you first have to get yourself to Padang in Sumatra.
 From here you travel by boat out to one of the three main hubs of the Mentawais.
-In this case, ‘Siberut’ if your final destination is going to be a land-based camp in the Northern Mentawais.
+In this case, ‘Siberut’ if your goal is to surf Nipussi.
 From Siberut your accommodation provider will pick you up, take you further out to the remote islands of the Northern Mentawais and get you settled into your accommodation.
-Whether you are staying on Mosakut Island or not, you will most commonly be accessing Nipussi by boat.